electrikmilk/cherri/CONTRIBUTING.md

 that's fine, but it is preferred that you have access to a Mac.
 For Shortcut debugging, you must use a Mac to validate that Shortcuts still successfully sign with your changes applied.

-This is mainly because although the generated plist may be valid XML, it may not be a valid Shortcut file, which the `shortcuts` binary on Mac validates when it signs the Shortcut.
+This is mainly because although the generated plist may be valid XML, it may be invalid Shortcut format, which the `shortcuts` binary on Mac validates when it signs the Shortcut.

 If you do not have access to a Mac, you must still make sure that a Cherri file that demonstrates your feature or bug